CLPolo/I-Am-Human/README.md

 https://github.com/CLPolo/I-Am-Human/assets/122239525/61357948-5812-488a-8508-1f480e03b21b

 ## Overview
 I Am Human is a psychological thriller which follows the player and their sibling trying to escape the forest after a horrible accident.
-The game was the result of team Misery Loves Co.'s work over the course of the CMPUT 250: Computers and Games course Fall 2023 term at the University of Alberta.
+The game was the result of team Misery Loves Co.'s work during the Fall 2023 iteration of CMPUT 250: Computers and Games at the University of Alberta.

 ## The Team